CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description with excellent trigger term coverage and completeness.
-The explicit 'Use when' clause with extensive natural keywords and the cross-references to related skills are particularly effective.
-The main weakness is that the capability descriptions could be more concrete with specific actions rather than general categories.
+The explicit 'Use when' clause with extensive natural keywords and the cross-references to related skills make it highly functional for skill selection.
+The main weakness is that the capability actions could be more concrete and specific rather than listing broad categories like 'campaign strategy' and 'optimization.'

 Suggestions